suinplayground/kubernetes-playground/README.md

 1. [BatchKey Pattern for Resource Grouping](controller-runtime/01-batch-key/README.md) - Learn how to implement the BatchKey pattern for efficient resource grouping and processing, featuring job queue systems with dependency management.

+## API Extensions

+The [apiextensions](apiextensions) directory contains examples demonstrating how to extend Kubernetes with custom resources and features.

+1. [CRD Selectable Fields](apiextensions/01-selectable-fields/README.md) - Learn how to use field selectors with Custom Resource Definitions (CRDs) in Kubernetes v1.31+ to query custom resources based on specific field values.

 ## Remote Development

 Remote development environments allow you to run your development workloads inside Kubernetes clusters, providing consistent and isolated development experiences.